fahim003/TelegramUserbot/README.md

 # Telegram Userbot

 Welcome to the Telegram Userbot project!
-This userbot is designed to automate various tasks on Telegram using the latest version of Python.
+This userbot is designed to automate various tasks on Telegram.

 ## Requirements